test-kitchen

 • User picks winner

-Option 2/3: Single agent or local implementation proceeds normally
+Options 2/3 -- single agent or local implementation proceeds normally.

-Skills need aggressive triggers to work.
-They can't passively detect "uncertainty" or "readiness" - they must claim specific moments in the conversation flow.
+Skills can't passively detect "uncertainty" or "readiness" -- they must claim specific moments in the conversation flow.

 Dependencies

-Test Kitchen orchestrates these skills (uses fallbacks if not installed):
+Test Kitchen orchestrates these skills (falls back gracefully if not installed):

 • superpowers:brainstorming